Selling Coin Collections from Wisconsin

 • Online marketplaces can be time-consuming, risky, and inconsistent

 If a collection includes anything beyond basic bullion or scrap, having it looked at by someone who understands coins makes a difference.
+You can also read more about why selling through online marketplaces like eBay is not always as simple as it looks.

 Working with Larger Collections